majhar-nayem/RRS/README.md

-# App name: Restaurent Review System
+# App name: Restaurant Review System

-Description: A website where foodies can rate a restaurent or find someplace great.
+Description: A website where foodies can find someplace great to dine and rate the experience.

 Type of app: Web application